Ricardo Moniz: Eindhoven

-In July 2016 he became new manager of FC Eindhoven.
+In July 2016, he became new manager of Eindhoven.
 He left the club at the end of the 2016–17 season.

 Randers

-On 8 October 2017, Ricardo Moniz was signed up as new manager of Danish Superliga club Randers FC.
-He was sacked by the Randers FC board of directors on 26 January 2018, after only 9 games as head coach.
+On 8 October 2017, Ricardo Moniz was signed up as new manager of Danish Superliga club Randers.
+He was sacked by the Randers board of directors on 26 January 2018, after only nine games as head coach.

 Trencin

 On 2 June 2018, Moniz was appointed the new head coach of Slovak Super Liga club Trenčín.
 In October 2018, after only a few months in charge, he announced that he was leaving the club, citing widespread corruption in Slovak football as the reason.

 Excelsior

 On 8 April 2019, Excelsior confirmed the appointment of Ricardo Moniz as their head coach until the end of the season.

 On 28 January 2020, Excelsior decided to terminate the contract with Ricardo Moniz, after disappointing results in the 2019-2020 Eerste Divisie.

 Zalaegerszeg

 On 25 May 2022, it was announced that Moniz had been appointed head coach of Hungarian Nemzeti Bajnokság I club Zalaegerszeg.

 In the 2022-23 Nemzeti Bajnokság I season, Zalaegerszeg hosted Honvéd.
 During the match, Honvéd fans shouted racist comments.
 After the match, Moniz heavily criticized the referee for not terminating the match.

 In October 2022, Moniz was suspended by the Hungarian Football Federation.

 In an interview, published on Nemzeti Sport, Moniz said that Zalaegerszeg cannot purchase top players, therefore, a bigger emphasis should be placed on the youth academies.

-On 25 February 2023, Moniz paid tribute to Miklós Lendvai, died at the age of 48, by beating Fehérvár in the 2022-23 Nemzeti Bajnokság I season.
+On 25 February 2023, Moniz paid tribute to Miklós Lendvai, who died at the age of 48, by beating Fehérvár in the 2022-23 Nemzeti Bajnokság I season.
+Moniz was dismissed from Zalaegerszegi TE FC in April 2023.